 - IFRS 16 Leases (issued in January 2016 and effective for annual periods beginning on or after 1 January 2019).
 The new standard replaces the previous IAS 17 Leases and establishes a general accounting model for all types of lease agreements in financial statements.
 All leases should be accounted in accordance with applicable principles of the financial lease accounting.
 Lessees are required to recognise assets and liabilities under lease agreements except cases specifically mentioned.
-Insignificant changes in the applicable accounting required IAS 17 Leases are implemented for lessors. - IFRIC 23 Uncertainty over Income Tax Treatments (issued in September 2017 and effective for annual periods beginning on or after 1 January 2019) provides requirements in respect of recognising and measuring of a tax liability or a tax asset when there is uncertainty over income tax treatments. - The amendments to IAS 28 Investments in Associates and Joint Ventures (issued in October 2017 and effective for annual periods beginning on or after 1 January 2019).
+Insignificant changes in the applicable accounting required IAS 17 Leases are implemented for lessors.

+According to initially estimates of the Group as of 1 January 2019 non-recurrent increase in non-current - IFRIC 23 Uncertainty over Income Tax Treatments (issued in June 2017 and effective for annual periods beginning on or after 1 January 2019) provides requirements in respect of recognising and measuring of a tax liability or a tax asset when there is uncertainty over income tax treatments.

+assets and financial liabilities will be within 1,50% of assets of the Group.

+- The amendments to IAS 28 Investments in Associates and Joint Ventures (issued in October 2017 and effective for annual periods beginning on or after 1 January 2019).
 These amendments clarify that long-term interests in an associate or joint venture that form part of the net investment in the associate or joint venture should be accounted in accordance with IFRS 9 Financial Instruments. - The amendments to IAS 23 Borrowing Costs (issued in December 2017 and effective for annual periods beginning on or after 1 January 2019).
 These amendments clarify which borrowing costs are eligible for capitalisation in particular circumstances. - Amendments to IFRS 3 Business Combinations and IFRS 11 Joint Arrangements (issued in December 2017 and effective for annual periods beginning on or after 1 January 2019).
-The changes specify how control (or joint control) should be taken into account for a business that is a joint operation if the organization already participates in this business.
+The changes specify how control (or joint control) should be taken into account for a business that is a joint operation if the organization already participates in this business. - The amendments to IFRS 9 Financial Instruments (issued in October 2017 and effective for annual periods beginning on or after 1 January 2019).
+These amendments enable to measure at amortised cost some prepayable financial assets with negative compensation. - The amendments to IAS 12 Income taxes (issued in December 2017 and effective for annual periods beginning on or after 1 January 2019).
+These amendments clarify income tax consequences of payments on instruments classified as equity.